-(12) None of the Basque grammarians, not even Gavel or Lafitte, distinguishes partitive -rik from stative -rik.
+&lt;sup>12 None of the Basque grammarians, not even Gavel or Lafitte, distinguishes partitive -rik from stative -rik.
 There are, however, both semantic and syntactic reasons for doing so, as can be seen from the end of section III of this paper.

-(13) The phrasing here, of course, is nonsensical.
-Such a lapsus reminds us of the fact that Ithurry's treatment of syntax in Part III, or at least a great deal of it, is best considered as a collection of notes of the author to himself, to be worked out later, rather than as a manuscript ready for publication.
+&lt;sup>13 The phrasing here, of course, is nonsensical.
+Such a lapsus reminds us of the fact that Ithurry's treatment of syntax in Part III, or at least a great deal of it, is best considered as a collection of notes of the author to himself, to be worked our later, rather than as a manuscript ready for publication.
 Ithurry, unfortunately, died before he could bring his task to a proper end.